louisscruz/interview-questions/data-structures/binary-search-tree/binary-search-tree-prompt.md

 Construct a binary search tree with the following API:

 * insert(key)
-  * This should allow for batch insertion as well and balance the tree after insertion.
 * delete(key)
-  * This should allow for batch deletion as well and balance the tree after deletion.
 * search(key)
   * This should return a node with the specified key if one exists, or it should return nil.
 * min(node)